FirstNet Radio Access Network

 - Two NYS-dedicated SatCOLTs (SatCOLT = Satellite-capable Cell-On-Light-Truck) – in addition to the 72 nationwide FirstNet SatCOLT resources.

 In the time since the Opt-In decision was made, DHSES and AT&T/FirstNet have met on several occasions to discuss appropriate strategies for placement of the 100 agreed upon sites.
 AT&T explained their process and how they use real-world data to help determine where coverage is needed.
 DHSES explained the coverage requirements as defined in previous documents supplied as a part of the FirstNet consultation process.
 The combined group agreed that 1) filling "white space", 2) improving transportation corridor coverage, and 3) improving coverage for critical infrastructure should be the priorities when selecting those new sites.
 It is worthy to note that these 100 "FirstNet" sites are in addition to AT&T's ongoing new commercial site builds.
 As of April 2020, 19 of the 100 Opt-in sites were on the air with another 44 projected to be completed by year end.

-AT&T has agreed to provide quarterly updates to DHSES on their progress on the NPSBN RAN build-out.
+AT&T provides quarterly updates to DHSES on their progress on the NPSBN RAN build-out.

 AT&T has shared with DHSES its plans to construct more than 500 new sites in NY State by the end of 2020.
 Each of these sites will add or improve coverage for FirstNet subscribers (as well as for its commercial customers).
-In addition to these new sites, AT&T will be upgrading more than 1500 existing sites to add Band 14 capability and expects these upgrades to be completed before the end of 2019.
-Upgrading existing sites to include Band 14 will increase the bandwidth capacity each site can support.
+In addition to these new sites, as of April 2020, AT&T has upgraded more than 1800 existing sites to add Band 14 capability.
+Upgrading existing sites to include Band 14 increases the bandwidth capacity each site can support.
 FirstNet subscribers will have access to coverage and capacity from all AT&T sites.